The Complex Art of Decision-Making

 The theory of bounded rationality

-As the father of bounded rationality, Herbet Simon, said: "Human behavior is intendedly rational but only limited so."
+Herbert Simon, the father of bounded rationality, said, "Human behavior is intendedly rational but only limitedly so."

 We believe in making rational judgments while we're uneven in our cognitive abilities, operate with imperfect information, and are limited in time and resources.

-All of that leads us to "satisficing" - selecting not the option with the highest utility (wealth, satisfaction, happiness) but the easiest one to achieve within the limitations of the task.
+All of that leads us to "satisficing"—selecting not the option with the highest utility (wealth, satisfaction, happiness) but the easiest one to achieve within the task's limitations.

 Satisficing and multitasking